catenare/devnotes/docs/php/wordpress/plugin-dev-from-scratch.md

 * `touch paseo-contact-form.php`
 * Add header requirements to the file-  [Header Requirements](https://developer.wordpress.org/plugins/the-basics/header-requirements/)
 * Plugin can now be enabled on the Wordpress site.
+* Create *dev-master* branch.
+Seems like you can't use the vcs plugin setup with straight *master*
+    * `git checkout -b dev-master`
+    * `git push origin --all` - push all the branches to github.

 ## Enable plugin in Wordpress.
 * Edit *composer.json* file in Wordpress application folder.